The leading cause of vomiting, diarrhea, and foodborne illness in the U.S. – norovirus – is picking up steam during the winter months.

 How long do norovirus symptoms last?

-Symptoms usually start 12 to 48 hours after contact with the virus, according to CDPH.
+Norovirus symptoms usually start 12 to 48 hours after contact with the virus, according to the California Department of Public Health (CDPH).
 A person may vomit and/or have diarrhea many times a day, with symptoms usually lasting 1 to 3 days.

 How is norovirus treated?

-There’s no specific treatment for norovirus, and it usually gets better on its own.
-There are things you can do to ease symptoms, such as resting and drinking extra liquids to help restore the fluids that you lose quickly during diarrhea and vomiting.
+There's no specific treatment for norovirus, and it usually gets better on its own.
+There are things you can do to ease symptoms.
+These include resting and drinking extra liquids to help restore the fluids that lost during diarrhea and vomiting.

 When symptoms are severe, health care providers may give intravenous (IV) fluids to treat severe dehydration.